23 Gray Living Room Ideas (Design Pictures)

 We spoke with interior designer Danielle Porter for her ideas for giving gray new life in your living room design, and here’s her response:

 When it comes to color, gray is one of the most versatile and sophisticated options.
-It can be either warm or cool in tone, light and bright, or saturated and luxurious, and it can work with nearly any design style.
-We’re going to explore the traditional, contemporary, and modern styles and how you can use gray to set the stage or complement your existing space.
+It can be warm or cool in tone, light and bright, or saturated and luxurious, and it can work with nearly any design style.
+We will explore the traditional, contemporary, and modern styles and how you can use gray to set the stage or complement your existing space.

 Integrating Gray into a Traditional Room Design

-The traditional design style is founded on the concepts of warmth, harmony, modest ornate details, and symmetry.
+The traditional design style is founded on warmth, harmony, modest ornate details, and symmetry.
 Gray would be an ideal option in a traditional living room as it pairs nicely with the more classic furnishings and accessories.

 It can be brought into the space in multiple shades and textures, creating layers and depth that complement and support the overall design.